GIDSOpenStandaarden/welldata-implementation-guide/input/pagecontent/technical-user-authentication.md

 ### User initiates login

-The Solid OIDC flow is initiated by the user, triggering a login action on the Welldata Frontend application
+The We Are login flow is initiated by the user, triggering a login action on the Welldata Frontend application

 ### Calling backend